andrewferrier/normfn/README.md

 *   Lowercase filename extensions (I'm not aware of any good reasons for uppercase ones, and they look ugly).

-## Installation

-`normalize-filename` requires at least Python 3.4.

-## More Information on How to Use normalize-filename

-*   Run `normalize-filename --help`.

 ## Logging and Other Information

 For safety, by default, normalize-filename keeps a log file in